meowmanijado/meowmanijado.github.io/content/posts/the-pragmatic-programmer.md

     - Books
     - Technical Books
 ---

+Here are some of the exceprts strike in me on this book.

 **What makes a Pragmatic Programmer?**

-Easy adopter/fast adapter
+- Easy adopter/fast adapter
+- Inquisitive
-Inquisitive - You need to ask questions.
+- You need to ask questions.
-Critical Thinker
+- Critical Thinker
-Realistic
+- Realistic
-Jack of all trades - You try to be familiar with a broad range of technologies and environments, and you work to keep abreast of new developments.
+- Jack of all trades
+- You try to be familiar with a broad range of technologies and environments, and you work to keep abreast of new developments.

 ```
 Tip #1